Common Swimming Pool Injuries

 • Drowning – If a person is submerged under water and suffocates, it is considered a drowning if a death occurs within the first 24 hours after submersion.

 • Near drowning – In a near-drowning accident, the victim survives after the 24-hour window of submersion.
+Research shows that children can drown quickly and silently, with serious injury or death occurring within 30 seconds.
+Children can drown in just one inch of water, making even shallow pools potentially deadly.

 • Entrapment – Entrapment occurs when a suction force causes a person’s body, hair, or clothing to get entangled in the pool.
 Pool drain deaths are tragically far too common.
 Entrapment can also occur because of pool toys.